StIvEk/ember-payroll/README.md

 Payroll is a demo application build with Ember.js.

 The application presents a list of employees with their personal and salary details.
-It allows filtering the list by employee first or surname.
+It allows filtering the list by employee first name or surname.
 The employees list is provided by a backend REST service mocked-up with Ember CLI Mirage.

 This README outlines the details of installing the application.